How to Hit a Driver: Secrets for Maxing Distance

 We couldn’t possibly discuss how to hit a driver without touching on the importance of swing speed.
 Want to swing faster and hit longer drives?
 Dive into our speed training drills!

 • Overspeed Training: Swing a lighter club as fast as you can to train your body to move faster.
-This helps you handle greater speeds with your regular driver.
-There are training aids available specifically designed for this purpose.
+This helps you handle greater speeds with your regular driver by improving neuromuscular coordination.
+There are training aids available specifically designed for this purpose, and regular practice can help you break through speed plateaus while maintaining control over your swing.

 • Heavy Club Swings: Swinging a heavier club builds muscle strength and stability, contributing to a more powerful regular swing.
 Again, there are training aids available for this.